Model playground

 }

-– The name of the model method that will be used to serve requests.
-For almost all models, this will be"predict"
+• "method" – The name of the model method that will be used to serve requests.
+For almost all models, this will be "predict"; for models that support batch prediction, this may be "batch_predict".

-– The names of the arguments to the model's predict method.
-This doesn't need to match the actual signature of the method (which would just be a single variable), but instead can be a more symbolic representation of the argument; this guide's example uses the column names of the source DataFrame."returns"
+• "args" – The names of the arguments to the model's predict method.
+This doesn't need to match the actual signature of the method (which would just be a single variable), but instead can be a more symbolic representation of the argument; this guide's example uses the column names of the source DataFrame.

-– A plain text description of the model's behavior, background, and/or purpose."input_description"
+• "description" – A plain text description of the model's behavior, background, and/or purpose.

-– A plain text description of the model's predict method's input."output_description"
+• "input_description" – A plain text description of the model's predict method's input.

 def example(self):